arbor-sim/arbor/doc/concepts/interconnectivity.rst

    in these callbacks.
 This is doubly important when using models with dynamic connectivity where the temptation to store all connections is even larger and each call to ``update`` will re-evaluate the corresponding callbacks.
+   Alternatively, connections can be generated by Arbor using the network DSL through the ``network_description`` callback function.

 .. _interconnectivitycross: